Absorption spectroscopy: Basic approach

 The detector employed to measure the radiation power will also depend on the wavelength range of interest.
 Most detectors are sensitive to a fairly broad spectral range and the sensor selected will often depend more on the sensitivity and noise requirements of a given measurement.
 Examples of detectors common in spectroscopy include heterodyne receivers in the microwave, bolometers in the millimeter-wave and infrared, mercury cadmium telluride and other cooled semiconductor detectors in the infrared, and photodiodes and photomultiplier tubes in the visible and ultraviolet.

 If both the source and the detector cover a broad spectral region, then it is also necessary to introduce a means of resolving the wavelength of the radiation in order to determine the spectrum.
 Often a spectrograph is used to spatially separate the wavelengths of radiation so that the power at each wavelength can be measured independently.
 It is also common to employ interferometry to determine the spectrum—Fourier transform infrared spectroscopy is a widely used implementation of this technique.

 Two other issues that must be considered in setting up an absorption spectroscopy experiment include the optics used to direct the radiation and the means of holding or containing the sample material (called a cuvette or cell).
 For most UV, visible, and NIR measurements the use of precision quartz cuvettes are necessary.
 In both cases, it is important to select materials that have relatively little absorption of their own in the wavelength range of interest.
 The absorption of other materials could interfere with or mask the absorption from the sample.
-For instance, in several wavelength ranges it is necessary to measure the sample under vacuum or in a rare gas environment because gases in the atmosphere have interfering absorption features.
+For instance, in several wavelength ranges it is necessary to measure the sample under vacuum or in a noble gas environment because gases in the atmosphere have interfering absorption features.